 The concept of virtual reality provides platforms for creators to bring the audience new and impossible-to-visit places.
 The viewer gets to have an entirely new point on shows, sports, and concerts that they care about.
 You can visit the Eiffel Tower, swim through the Great Barrier Reef, or even meet people face-to-face in a way that is impossible to experience with a flat view of the world.

 Virtual reality videos can be that powerful to capture your imagination with an essence of reality, which led Google to invest in the 360 and VR formats over the last 2 years.

-VR video is, in fact, the most popular way for experiencing VR.
-But, many creators and viewers want to make and see more immersive videos, as per reports received by Google.
-This led Google to work with their Daydream team on the latest video format, the VR180 to suffice the intent of making VR contents easier to create.
+VR video is, in fact, the most popular way to experience VR.
+However, many creators and viewers want to make and see more immersive videos, as per reports received by Google.
+This led Google to work with their Daydream team on the latest video format, the VR180 to suffice the intent of making VR content easier to create.

-For now, eligible creators can apply for a loan of an VR180-enabled camera from one of Google’s YouTube Spaces.
+For now, eligible creators can apply for a loan of a VR180-enabled camera from one of Google’s YouTube Spaces.